It's a straight forward yet comprehensive spam filter for Outlook combining Bayesian filtering with smart white lists and works with all accounts...

 is an anti-spam add-on for Outlook which works with Microsoft Exchange mail boxes.

 The anti-spam software has full support of Microsoft Exchange mail servers.
-Spam filtering algorithm was successfully tested with the following configuration: Microsoft Exchange v.5.5, 2000, and 2003 with Microsoft Outlook 2000, XP, 2003, and 2007.
+Spam filtering algorithm was successfully tested with the following configuration: Microsoft Exchange v.5.5, 2000, 2003, 2007 and higher with Microsoft Outlook 2000-2016.

 Note: Previous version 5.0 of Microsoft Exchange was not tested.
 So, Spam Reader might have some problems (see below) with spam filtering in this case.